 Get webpage data by providing examples

-Getting data from a web page lets users easily extract data from web pages, and import that data into Power BI Desktop.
+Getting data from a web page lets users easily extract data from web pages.
 Often however, data on Web pages aren't in tidy tables that are easy to extract.
 Getting data from such pages can be challenging, even if the data is structured and consistent.

 There's a solution.
-With the Get Data from Web by example feature, you can essentially show Power BI Desktop which data you want to extract by providing one or more examples within the connector dialog.
-Power BI Desktop gathers other data on the page that match your examples.
+With the Get Data from Web by example feature, you can essentially show Power Query data you want to extract by providing one or more examples within the connector dialog.
+Power Query gathers other data on the page that match your examples.
 With this solution you can extract all sorts of data from Web pages, including data found in tables and other non-table data.

-Prices in graphics are for example purposes only.
+Prices listed in the images are for example purposes only.

 Using Get Data from Web by example